rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 {{% sub_chapter_header "Cursor-based Pagination with Apollo Server and GraphQL" "apollo-server-cursor-based-pagination" %}}

 In cursor-based pagination, the offset is given an identifier called a **cursor** rather counting items like offset/limit pagination.
-The cursor can be used to expresse  "give me a limit of X items from cursor Y".
+The cursor can be used to express "give me a limit of X items from cursor Y".
 A common approach to use dates (e.g. creation date of an entity in the database) to identify an item in the list.
 In our case, each message already has a `createdAt` date that is assigned to the entity when it is written to the database.
 Now we'll extend the *src/schema/message.js* which uses this field for a message.
 Afterward, you should be able to query this field in GraphQL Playground:

 {{< highlight javascript "hl_lines=17" >}}
 import { gql } from 'apollo-server-express';